Soneoylys/sys-clk/README.md

 **Notes:**
 1. GPU overclock is capped at 460MHz in handheld and capped at 768MHz if charging, unless you're using the official charger.
 2. Clocks higher than 768MHz need the official charger is plugged in.
+3. Draw over 12W from battery will result shutdown due to PMIC limitations (non-lite variants)